psychemedia/sin-eater-resources/src/_ross.md

 "Run for water," said the parson.

-The old clark bobbled off to the vestry, and fetched some.
+The old clerk bobbled off to the vestry, and fetched some.
 Mrs. Markey sprinkled the bride's face; and the clergyman patiently waited. book in hand.
 Presently, the young girl recovered consciousness, and her mother lifted her up and put her to stand as she was before, whispering, "I think you can go on again, sir.
 Now, Clara, dear, don't be foolish!"

 A third time the question was asked— "Wilt thou have this man?"